yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 MATH ON CALCULATED BALANCES:

 - Average by options:
-    - You can change the final calculated balance into an average.
+    - You can change the calculated balance into an average.
 Specify the number to divide by (DEFAULT 1.0) ...or...
     - Use the predefined: 'Inc/Exp Date Range' - calculate calendar units between XXX option:
       ...
 Only enabled/allowed when Income/Expense categories are selected AND when NOT using 'All dates'